onflow/flow/docs/content/flow-port/index.md

 ---
 title: Flow Port
-description: How to use the Flow Port
+description: How to use Flow Port
 ---

 Welcome to Flow Port, your portal to the decentralized world of Flow.
 Access your Flow account, interact with the blockchain, manage your assets and more.
 ## Creating an Account
 In order to access Flow Port, you must have a valid Flow address.
-If you do not have a Flow address, you can choose to create one via any of our FCL Wallet Providers.
+If you do not have a Flow address, you can choose to create one via any of the available FCL wallet providers.

 ### Blocto
 #### Before You Start